 Ericka is available for freelance work writing feature stories, copy writing, editing and photojournalism.

-She sometimes writes from her home in historic Salida, Colorado; at other times she's nestled away in a writer's retreat just north of Taos, NM.
+She writes from inside her tiny home on wheels-a restored vintage 1979 Avion trailer- that she parks in the wilderness wherever she can find the best view.
 She loves wandering in the woods, experiencing big snows, digging in the dirt, and sharing a home-cooked meal with friends.
 Ericka is inspired by the poetry of Alice Walker and Kim Addonizio, yearns to have a darkroom in her home and envisions working as a photojournalist and travel writer one day.

 In the meantime, she'll travel anywhere on the globe for a story.